-This intensive (graduate) workshop aims to provide participants with a solid basis in qualitative interview for social science research purposes.
-It is intended for two types of participants: those who are quite new to qualitative interviewing, but have concrete intentions to use interviews in the not-to-distant future; and those who already have some experience with qualitative interviewing and would like to deepening their practical skills as well as their theoretical understanding of interviewing as a research method.
+This intensive workshop aims to provide participants with a solid basis in qualitative interview for social science research purposes.
+It is intended for two types of participants: those who are quite new to qualitative interviewing, but have concrete intentions to use interviews in the not-to-distant future; and those who already have some experience with qualitative interviewing and would like to deepen their practical skills as well as their theoretical understanding of interviewing as a research method.
 Through lectures, readings, discussions centred on the participants’ research and concerns and practical exercises, the participants should gradually develop both a wider and a deeper understanding of interviewing as a method, gaining not only practical skills, but also a better sense of how to adapt standard interviewing advice to their own research.

 The main topics covered during the workshop are the following:

-The workshop will include various types of activities: input lectures by the instructor; hands-on exercises; discussions of readings; short presentations by participants (if they want to) of their own research, etc.
+The workshop will include various types of activities: input lectures by the instructor; hands-on exercises; discussions of readings; short presentations by participants of their own research (if they wish), etc.

 About a month ahead of the workshop, the participants will receive a number of preparatory readings that they will be asked to have done before the workshop starts.
 They will also be requested to provide some information about their research interests and their profile.